tongueroo/shipyard/README.md

     $ gem install shipyard

 Add it to your Rakefile.
-You'll need to pass the docker image name as part of the `load_rake_tasks` method.
+You will need to pass the docker image name as part of the `load_rake_tasks` method.

 Rakefile Example 1: